 Variations of the proposed class scheduling structure are used by other colleges and universities, many of which we consider comparator institutions.
-A noncomprehensive list includes: Georgia Institute of Technology, Ohio State University, Pennsylvania State University, Northwestern University, Syracuse University, University of California-Irvine, University of Iowa, University of Minnesota - Twin Cities, and University of Wisconsin - Madison.
-The 55/80 class structure is used at Georgia Institute of Technology, Ohio State University, Syracuse University, and Rutgers University.
+A noncomprehensive list includes: Georgia Tech University, Ohio State University, Pennsylvania State University, Northwestern University, Syracuse University, University of California-Irvine, University of Iowa, University of Minnesota - Twin Cities, and University of Wisconsin - Madison.
+The 55/80 class structure is used at Georgia Tech, Ohio State University, Syracuse University, and Rutgers University.